michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0064.md

 - n: the capital that provides income for an institution
 - n: the act of endowing with a permanent source of income
 ### Family
+- endowment: endowments+
-endowment: endowments+;endow: endowed, endowing, endowment, endows;endowed: unendowed
+- endow: endowed, endowing, endowment, endows
+- endowed: unendowed
 ### Examples
 - It is the first step toward establishing a $100,000 endowment fund with additional contributions.
 - The recipients designed “inspirational projects” to strengthen themselves personally and professionally, Sara Cobb, the endowment’s vice president for education, said in a statement.